steebchen/prisma-client-go/docs/reference/01-introduction.md

 # Introduction

-The Prisma Go client aims to be fully typesafe wherever possible, even for complex queries.
+The Prisma Go client aims to be fully type-safe wherever possible, even for complex queries.
 That's why it uses a functional syntax to make sure every argument you provide matches the type in the database.
 If you change something in the database, and the change is incompatible with the code, you will get a compile time error.

 The examples use the following prisma schema: